bmuddha/ringal/README.md

    remain active for the duration of the application's execution.
 However, in scenarios where early deallocation of the allocator and its associated resources is required, activating the `drop` feature is essential.
-This feature implements a tailored `Drop` mechanism that suspends the executing thread until all associated allocations are conclusively released, subsequently deallocating the underlying storage.
+This feature implements a tailored `Drop` mechanism that blocks (by busy wating) the executing thread until all associated allocations are conclusively released, subsequently deallocating the underlying storage.
 It is critical to ensure allocations do not extend significantly beyond the intended drop point.
 Failure to enable this feature will result in a memory leak upon attempting to drop the allocator.

 ## Usage examples